its-adityagoyal/Game-of-Life-HexagonalGrid/README.md

 ### Rules

-All of the custom rules for this hexagonal automaton are defined in [rules.txt](rules.txt).
+All of the custom rules for this hexagonal automaton are defined in [rules.txt](rules.txt)

 ## Visualization